 Trout

 Best Creeks: Blue-line streams in Virginia’s Shenandoah, Wisconsin’s Driftless Area coulees, Colorado’s small freestone creeks.
+Any cold, clean water with gravel substrate potentially holds trout.

 Panfish